BukolaAdejola/Consumer-Complaint-Data-Analysis/README.md

 ✅ Do specific complaint types or products tend to have delayed responses?

+Insights: Products such as Vehicle loan or lease have a delayed response with a count of 33, next is Mortgage products having a delayed response with a count of 16, payday loan, title loan or personal loan has the lowest delayed response with a count of 10.

 ✅ Are certain states more likely to receive untimely responses?

+Insights: After limiting my result to 5, Indonesia has untimely response count of 3, Hawaii has a count of 2, Vermont has 2, Maine has a count of 1 and lastly North Dakota has 1.

 5. Submission Channel & Processing Time